willroberts/db-examples/README.md

 # databases

-I'm not much of a database person, but I felt like playing with SQLite and MariaDB binlogs.
+Minimal examples of SQLite interaction and MariaDB binlog parsing in Go.

 ## MariaDB Setup